-- The version of the model (in this case model0-6-4).
+- The version of the model (in this case model0-6-8).

 - The path used to the executable command.

 - The version of Swarm.

 - The real and effective user IDs.

 - The name, operating system, and CPU architecture of the machine running the model.

 - The date the model was run.

+- A unique run ID based on the machine ID (node name or host ID), time, and process ID.

 - The seed(s) for the simulation.

 - Full details of the parameter settings, including the model, Subpopulations, and Climate and Economy toggle probabilities.